thamugadi/jit-chip8/README.md

 # jit-chip8

-Work-in-progress JIT compiler for the CHIP-8.
+JIT compiler for the CHIP-8.
 Currently, it works erratically and has trouble handling self-modifying code.
+Because of this, don't expect it to work on most CHIP-8 games, as they make extensive use of self-modifying code.

 The generated assembly needs to be optimized as well.

-TODO:
- - implement Dxyn correctly
- - optimize generated code
- - handle self-modifying code